ten-protocol/go-ten/integration/networktest/README.md

 ## Actions
 Tests are structured using "Actions" which can be run in series of parallel in a nested tree down to very small steps.

 Action's `Run()` method takes a context and a network connector, it returns a context and potential error.

-Actions can use the context to pass values to tests that are running later in the flow.
+Actions can use the context to pass values to tests that are running later in the flow, so properties that an action require from the context are part of that action's API.
+We use the ActionKey type for the context keys.

 ## Running tests
 All tests can be found under the `/tests` directory.
 They are grouped into a few packages to try to keep similarly used